matteobertoldo/atomforce/README.md

 5. Enter `atomforce` in the search box and press <kbd>Enter</kbd>
 6. Click the "Install" button that appears

-## dw.json File
+## Configuration

 Atomforce requires a file called `dw.json` in the `root` of your project, which is needed to connect to **WebDAV**.
 If it is not present, create one.

+### dw.json File

 The mandatory fields for the correct connection are shown below.

 | Keyword                     | Mandatory |        Type         | Description                                                                                                                         |
 | --------------------------- | :-------: | :-----------------: | ----------------------------------------------------------------------------------------------------------------------------------- |